 Different psychiatrists use different treatments.
 These can involve:

 - psychotherapy – that is, talking about problems and feelings

 Video Adolescent psychiatrists and teenage mental health

 In this video, adolescent psychiatrist Sloane Madden talks about treating teenagers, particularly those with chronic conditions.
-He says illness and medication can impact on mental health.
-He tells us how someone might be referred to an adolescent psychiatrist, and about the way he works with teenagers and their families.
+He says illness and medication can impact on teenage mental health.
+He explains how someone might be referred to an adolescent psychiatrist, and about the way he works with teenagers and their families.

 You and your child might see a social worker if you need help finding your way through the services system or getting in touch with community resources and support networks.

 A social worker might also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
 Some social workers can also offer therapy treatments for your child and your family.